kkakmake/TinyDash/README.md

 #### Production data
 [TinyDash/Gerber/TinyDashChoc/v2.0/](https://github.com/kkakmake/TinyDash/tree/51dfb41c6dbbbea27f5ecb82bc694be61e01b232/Gerber/TinyDashChoc/v2.0)

-Please note that the production data is in the form of ordering to JLCPCB.
-Also, since it is assumed to be a single-sided PCBA, you will need to solder the tact switch yourself.
+This production data is in the form of ordering to JLCPCB.
+And it is assumed to be a single-sided PCBA, you will need to solder the tact switch yourself.
 The switch used is a 3 * 4 * 2mm four-legs surface mount tact switch.
+(Like JLC Part#C19779114)

 <img width="113" alt="tactsw" src="https://github.com/user-attachments/assets/c4481b4b-f900-4242-95fe-605c1ef56824">